 Illicit drugs are simply those substances that are illegal to have, or possess, but have no medical applications and can be dangerous or even deadly to consume.
 In simpler terms, illicit drugs are mostly unregulated drugs like cocaine or heroin.
 However, this definition also includes prescribed medications that are obtained without a doctor’s prescription.
 It also includes compromised medications that have been altered.

 Illicit drugs can cost you more than just your money.
 And with our hectic, modern lifestyles, it is easy to understand how illicit drugs have become such a problem.
 Many people turn to illegal drugs and other substances to find relief.
 However, illicit drugs are highly addictive.

-Many of these substances are linked to increased rates of unemployment, mental health concerns, family trouble, homelessness, and health problems.
+For this reason, many of these substances are linked to ongoing social problems as they plague communities.
+This includes issues like increased rates of unemployment, mental health concerns, family trouble, homelessness, and health problems.

 We are here to help you find a better way.

 Common Illicit Drugs

 Some of the most common illicit drugs include: